anceldev/git-practice/README.md

 - [ ] Not checked tax
 - [ ] \(Opptional) For writtinf parenthesis
 - [ ] Add delight to the experience when all tasks are cmplete :tada:

+Mentioning @github/support

+Adding an moon emoji :moon:

+Footnotes:
+Here is a simple footnote[^1].

+A footnote can also have multiple lines[^2].

+[^1]: My reference.
+[^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
+  This is a second line.

+Hidding content with comments <!-- This is a comment -->

+Ignoring Markdown formatting \*our-new-project\*